Commonly asked questions about our enterprise certificate monitoring and discovery tool

 CertAlert is our enterprise-grade certificate management solution that offers a comprehensive set of features, including:

-CertAlert is compatible with all versions of Windows, starting from Windows 10 and Windows Server 2016 onwards.
+CertAlert is compatible with all versions of Windows, starting from Windows 11 and Windows Server 2016 onwards.
 We are currently developing a Linux version of CertAlert.
 If you're interested in testing this version, please contact our team.

 Yes, CertAlert is a comprehensive Certificate Expiry Monitor.
 It continuously tracks SSL certificates deployed across your networks and sends timely expiration notifications to designated recipients, ensuring certificates can be renewed before they impact your services.

 Absolutely.
 CertAlert functions as a powerful Certificate Discovery Tool.
-It systematically scans your networks based on specified IP ranges (or a hosts file) and port ranges to locate all deployed SSL certificates.
+It systematically scans your networks based on specified IP ranges (or a hosts file) and port ranges to locate deployed SSL certificates.
 The scan results are compiled into detailed reports that help identify potential issues such as weak algorithms, inadequate key lengths, or unknown certificate authorities.

 Indeed, CertAlert serves as a comprehensive Certificate Audit Tool.
 It thoroughly scans your networks for SSL certificates and generates detailed reports that help identify potential compliance issues within your certificate inventory, ensuring your digital infrastructure meets security best practices and industry standards.